withfig/autocomplete/README.md

 Currently, Fig is only available on MacOS.

 #### How can I get access?
 Sign up for the waitlist at [withfig.com](https://withfig.com?ref=github-autocomplete).
 Fig is currently in a private beta.
 We are onboarding batches of new users each week.

-#### Can I use this for internal scripts and CLI tools at my company?
-Yes!
-Check out the [autocomplete for teams](https://withfig.com/docs/autocomplete/autocomplete-for-teams) in our docs.
-Reach out to hello@withfig.com if you need help.

 #### Did we miss something?
 Get in touch at hello@withfig.com or chat with us on [Slack](https://withfig.com/community)